Aluminum Tubing Aluminum Tubing

 Round Aluminum Tubing

-Round tubing is the most common form and is frequently used in telescoping systems, structural frames, and display stands.
+Round tubing is the most common form and is frequently used in telescoping systems, display frames, and display stands.
 Its uniform shape offers consistent strength in all directions, which makes it well-suited for applications that involve movement, weight-bearing, or frequent handling.

 This type is especially popular among digital printers, display manufacturers, and construction fabricators who build support frames, product risers, or transportable structures.
-Round tubing is also easier to rotate or telescope, making it a good fit for adjustable height designs.
+Telescopic Compatible Round tubing is also easier to rotate or telescope, making it a good fit for adjustable height designs.

 Square Aluminum Tubing